 As the name suggests, ‘Paprika’ has red-pink flowers, each of which is dotted with a bright yellow centre.
-As a cultivar of Achillea millefolium, it’s shorter in stature and look great in the middle of a border.
+As a cultivar of Achillea millefolium, it’s shorter in stature than other yarrows, and looks great in the middle of a border.

 The burnt-orange blooms of ‘Terracotta’ look gorgeous alongside purple flowers, like the salvias that you can just make out in this shot.
 As they mature, the colour fades to a mellower shade of orange.

-‘The Beacon’ is a bi-coloured variety with deep red flowers that have yellow centres.
-Here’s it’s growing alongside a froth of silver tansies (Tanacetum niveum).
+‘The Beacon’ is a bi-coloured achillea with deep red flowers with yellow centres.
+Here, it’s growing alongside a froth of silver tansies (Tanacetum niveum).

 Achillea ptarmica ‘The Pearl’